Kaelus/Rocky/README.md

 1. Make the file system on the Rocky block device and mount it to /tmp, as described in the section 'To Test:...' above.

-2. Download an arbitrary photo of size 4.3MB and copy it into the /tmp
+2. Copy a file photo/alvaro-palacios-FCdR-3_9AZk-unsplash.jpg into the /tmp

 3. In Rocky Controller ControlUserInterface, type '8' and '1' to print out the statistics showing how many blocks were written cumulatively and how many blocks to be flushed as mutation snapshots.